thommcgrath/Beacon/docs/guides/ftp/index.markdown

 ### Implicit TLS

-Normally, TLS is enabled after the initial connection.
+Normally, TLS is activated after the initial connection.
 With implicit TLS, Beacon will connect assuming that TLS is supported.
 Because this requires a different server behavior, FTP servers will usually run implicit TLS on a different port.
 Port 990 is the most common.

 ### SFTP

-SFTP is FTP that runs over an SSH (Secure Socket Shell) connection.
+SFTP is FTP that runs over an SSH (Secure Shell) connection.
 SSH supports a wide range of authentication schemes, of which Beacon supports password and public key authentication.

 Password authentication is the most familiar, but most SSH servers do not allow password authentication.